Page Nav

 China reaffirmed their commitment to strengthening bilateral ties

+The relationship between Sri Lanka and China is deeply rooted in history, marked by cultural exchange, trade, and evolving political ties.
 Sri Lanka's strategic location along the Maritime Silk Route facilitated early contact with China.
-Buddhist scholar Faxian visited Sri Lanka in 410 AD, translating scriptures and fostering cultural exchange [Sri Lanka China Relations - Embassy of Sri Lanka, Beijing].
-The renowned Chinese navigator Zheng He of the Ming Dynasty undertook several voyages to Sri Lanka between 1405 and 1433, further strengthening ties [Sri Lanka China Relations - Embassy of Sri Lanka, Beijing].
+The Buddhist scholar Faxian visited Sri Lanka in 410 AD, fostering cultural exchange through the translation of scriptures.
+During the Ming Dynasty, the Chinese navigator Zheng He undertook several voyages to Sri Lanka between 1405 and 1433, further strengthening ties.

 Conclusion